-- Your boat's engines and accessories were selected to provide optimum performance and service. - Installing different engines or adding accessories may affect your boat's running trim. - If you choose to install different engines or add accessories that may affect your boat's running trim, have a trained marine technician perform a safety inspection and handling test before using your boat again. - The engines and accessories on your boat have their own manuals.
-Read these manuals before using the engines and accessories.
+- Your boat's engine and accessories were selected to provide optimum performance and service. - Installing a different engine or adding accessories may affect your boat's running trim. - If you choose to install a different engine or add accessories that may affect your boat's running trim, have a trained marine technician perform a safety inspection and handling test before using your boat again. - The engine and accessories on your boat have their own manuals.
+Read these manuals before using the engine and accessories.